potlee/collabrify-js-sdk/README.md

 ```javascript
 	client.broadcast({any: 'javascript', object: 1});
 ```
 Returns a promise that gets resolved when broadcast is done.
+If a ArrayBuffer object is passed, it is passed along as raw data.

 ### CollabrifyClient#leaveSession()
 ```javascript